allen-cell-animated/cellbrowser-tools/README.md

    create a virtualenv and pip install cellbrowser-tools or git clone cellbrowser-tools and pip install .
+   This should result in all necessary dependencies being installed.

-2. On data handoff, modify a copy of prefs.json to have the proper parameters inside.
-You can omit prefs.json and it will use the existing prefs.json file or modify in-place but then you have to remember if you changed anything.
+2. Modify a copy of prefs.json to have the proper parameters inside.
+The most important parameters are the output directories to prevent overwriting old data sets.

-3. Generate image data:
+3. Generate dataset:
    run:

    ```